 The age of the farmer and the presence of the successor can affect the growth of the farm and the investment decision.
 Since there may be several farmers and potential successors with different ages on the same farm, it was decided to create four dummy variables related to the holder and his/her age, and one related to the presence of the successor.
 In particular, four age ranges were identified to which dummy variables corresponded.
-Each dummy variable relating to the holder takes the value of one if there are no successors for that observation and if the holder or all the holders fall within the range defined by the dummy variables related to the holders will have value zero.
+Each dummy variable relating to the holder takes the value of one if there are no successors for that observation and if the holder or all the holders fall within the range defined by the dummy variable.
+If the observation corresponds to more than one holder falling in different age groups, all variables related to the holders will have value zero.
 The variable relating to the presence of a successor will take a value of 1 if there is at least one potential successor between the ages of 1 year and 40 years.
 A successor was the one who was classified within the dataset as the 'son' or 'grandson' of the farmer.